The question I hear all the time is “why did you chose to be an Occupational Therapist?”

 The refugee resettlement program is setup to assist refugees with learning skills to assimliate to a new country and culture.
 OT’s provide simple resources to assist them in learning life skills such as finding a job, creating a resume, learning how to use public transportation, etc.

 I actually went to the University of Utah to tour and learn about the program, but I became discouraged learning that the refugee resettlement program wasn’t a traditionally OT setting.
-During the tour and meetup, they didn’t even talk about the refugee program.
+In other words, the program voluntary and was setup by professors and students to assist refugees in Salt Lake City.

 I still think working as an OT in refugee resettlement would be a rewarding career, but it’s definitely not found in your typical OT job search.